 Mr. Sullivan’s writing is one of my favorites though.
 At times, I find it missing something, missing descriptions, missing explanations, and the like.
 But for the majority of the time, I loved how simple it is.
 He doesn’t add unnecessary flourishes, and it’s not like anything major is missing.

 Overall, it has been determined that I will always love any book Mr. Sullivan has written.
 I loved this book, loved the characters.
-The only thing that I had a problem with was the occasional sexism from male characters–which is solved at the end of the book.
-That, and the unfortunate predictability of the book dropped it from 5 stars to 4.
+The only thing that I had a problem with was the occasional sexism from male characters–which is solved and challenged at the end of the book.

 Would I Recommend?